 COURSE MATERIALS

-Writing Situations, by Sidney I. Dobrin (bring to class daily)
+Writing Situations, by Sidney I. Dobrin (bring to class each Tuesday and have available for our online class sessions)

-PDFs, videos, and webtexts that you can find on our course website.
+PDFs, videos, and webtexts that you can find on Canvas.

 Access to a computer with Internet access; email; and printer (University printing services and computer access are sufficient)

+Access to Google Drive and Google Docs—this is the interface through which you will be collaborating with peers and peer-reviewing.
+Google Drive and Google Docs are free; you will just need to sign up for a Gmail email address.

 WRITING REQUIREMENTS